+- Device PKI certificates installed

+- Or Dispersive capabilities installed

-- · Device PKI certificates installed - Review documentation provided by ISO
+- Review documentation provided by ISO

 Important: It is essential that the Participating Generator perform pretesting with the Plant Control System and Revenue Meter through to a DNP3 master simulation before testing with the ISO.
 Manipulation of real-time data at the real-time is not an acceptable method of testing unless the Real-Time Device is the resource's control system.